 Grace Lachance is truly an artist on the rise.

-Drawing inspiration from her daily life, Grace is consistently expanding her repertoire of relatable songs, with plans to release her debut EP album in the near future.
-In the meantime, she has her sights set on growing as an artist and is excited to see where her newfound career leads her next.
+Drawing inspiration from her daily life, Grace is consistently expanding her repertoire of relatable songs, with plans to release her debut EP album in February 2019.